Île de Ré: Life

-American celebrities, including Johnny Depp, Katy Perry, and British actor Orlando Bloom, have vacationed there.
+American celebrities, including Johnny Depp, Katy Perry, and British actor Orlando Bloom, have holidayed there.

 Visiting French celebrities include Charles Aznavour, Claude Nougaro, Bernard Giraudeau, Claude Rich, Carole Bouquet, Philippe Sollers, and Caroline of Monaco.
 French politicians, including Jean Monnet and ex-Prime Minister Lionel Jospin, have lived on the island.

 Oysters and fresh fish are caught year-round.
 A tradition sees fishermen sell a small quantity of their catch directly on the quays after a harvest, enabling them to buy a drink.
 Markets are open in the main towns.

 The island is known for donkeys wearing culottes (trousers), originally a bite prevention method but now a tourist attraction.

 Miscellaneous

 Nearby Fort Boyard, a Napoleonic maritime fort, is currently used for a television game show series of the same name.

+Île de Ré is one of the few locations in the world where cross seas produce a square grid of waves.

 Media

-Ré à la Hune : free information newspaper and website founded in 2007.
+Ré à la Hune is a free information newspaper and website founded in 2007.